 Can you think of a celebrity that you have seen face-to-face?
-Now think of all those celebrities that you have seen on television, or in magazines or newspapers.
+Now think of all the celebrities you have seen on television, or in magazines or newspapers.
 Try making your own Hello-style magazine, filled with portraits of those celebrities.
-You could collage these, or have a go at drawing them from memory.
+You could collage these or have a go at drawing them from memory.

-Painting from Memory
+Painting from memory

-Have a look at the portrait of Rev. Samuel Reynolds, a painting of Reynolds' father.
-It was painted after his father's death, meaning Reynolds either made drawings of him while still alive, or painted this from memory.
+Have a look at the portrait of Reverend Samuel Reynolds, the painting of Reynolds' father on page 19.
+It was painted after his death, meaning Reynolds either made drawings of him while still alive, or painted this from memory.
 Have a go at painting a portrait from memory, without making drawings or using photographs first.

 Try and paint one of your family members - make sure they are not in the classroom with you (who knows, some parents are also TA's)!

 Did you find it difficult?
 Why was it so difficult?

 Did your painting resemble that person?